nineties/planckforth/README.md

 chmod +x planck
 ```

-There are implementations in other languages in `others`.
+Implementations in other languages are in `others`.

 - C: type `make c`
 - Python 3.x: type `make python`